nyuphys/physics.nyu.edu/README.md

 npm i -g gulp-cli
 ```

-Then, install the project files with
+Then, `cd` to the project directory and install the project files with
 ```
 npm i .
 ```